CBEP-SoCB-Details/LCWMD_Monitoring/Derived_Data/Make_Complete_Data.md

-Simple linear models of the LCWMD data assume that observations are independent, however, we know both on principal and from working with the data, that the different timeseries are auto- and cross-correlated in complex ways.
+Simple linear models of the LCWMD data assume that observations are independent, however, we know both on principal and from working with the data, that the different time series are auto- and cross-correlated in complex ways.

-One challenge to analyzing these data in R is that the time series we are working with are INCOMPLETE, in the sense that we are missing data from certain days or times.
+One challenge to analyzing these data in R is that the time series we are working with are *incomplete*, in the sense that we are missing data from certain days or times.
 The time series methods in base R assume complete data in terms of how the data is laid out – even if many values are NA.
 The time series is assumed to be a sequence of observations equally spaced.

-One solution is to use the zoo package (or related xts) which extends time series methods in base R to indexed series, where the index can be any value that supports ordering.
+One solution is to use the `zoo` package (or related `xts`) which extends time series methods in base R to indexed series, where the index can be any value that supports ordering.
 That has its own drawbacks in terms of generation of complex linear models.
 Our interest here is not principally in time series analysis, but in understanding long-term trends against the backdrop of data with strong seasonal and even diurnal patterns and autocorrelated errors.